Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 Going from the standard deep learning world to Akida world is done by following simple steps:

-- build a model using Keras or optionally using a model from the `Brainchip zoo <./akida_models.html>`__
+- build a model using TF-Keras or optionally using a model from the `Brainchip zoo <./akida_models.html>`__
 - quantize the model using the `QuantizeML toolkit <./quantizeml.html>`__
 - convert the model to Akida using the `CNN2SNN toolkit <./cnn2snn.html>`__